 TOGETHER WE SWIM

-Let’s Dance!
-(Boyds Mills & Kane) is Valerie Bolling’s debut picture book and the winner of a 2021 SCBWI Crystal Kite award-winning and CT Book Award finalist LET’S DANCE!
+Valerie Bolling is the author of the 2021 SCBWI Crystal Kite award-winning and CT Book Award finalist LET’S DANCE!
 (March 2020).
-Valerie has been an educator for 28 years.
+Valerie has been an educator for almost 30 years.
 When she taught elementary students, it was difficult to find diverse literature for them.
 Thus, she is passionate about creating stories in which all children can see themselves and feel seen and heard, valued and validated.

-A graduate of Tufts University and Columbia University, Teachers College, Valerie currently works as an Instructional Coach for Greenwich Public Schools and is on the faculty at Westport Writers’ Workshop.
+A graduate of Tufts University and Columbia University, Teachers College, Valerie currently works as an Instructional Coach for Greenwich Public Schools.

-Valerie serves as the co-chair of the NESCBWI Equity and Inclusion Team and is a member of SCBWI, the Authors Guild, and NCTE.
-She is also a 2020 WNDB Mentee and 2022 WNDB Mentor as well as a member of Kid Lit in Color, Black Creators in Kid Lit, Soaring 20s PBs, PB Crew 22, 12X12 Picture Book Challenge, and two picture book critique groups.
+Valerie is a member of SCBWI, the Authors Guild, and NCTE.
+She is also a 2020 WNDB Mentee and 2022 WNDB Mentor as well as a member of Kid Lit in Color, Black Creators HeadQuarters, Soaring 20s PBs, PB Crew 22, 12X12 Picture Book Challenge, and three picture book critique groups.
 In 2021 Valerie was a spotlight author in The Brown Bookshelf’s “28 Days”, selected to be a member of the inaugural cohort of The Brown Bookshelf and Highlights Foundation’s Amplify Black Stories, and participated in Black Creators HeadQuarters’ nonfiction class with Jill Corcoran (Director, Licensed Publishing at Smithsonian) and a mentored critique group with Karen Boss (Editor at Charlesbridge).

-Valerie and her husband, Sheldon Ayers, live in Stamford, Connecticut and enjoy traveling, hiking, reading, going to the theater, and dancing.
+Valerie and her husband live in Stamford, Connecticut and enjoy traveling, hiking, reading, going to the theater, and dancing.

 Five Questions with Valerie Bolling

 1.)
 When did you know you wanted to be a writer?